loopsocial/ExoPlayer/README.md

 ## Using ExoPlayer

-ExoPlayer modules can be obtained from [the Google Maven repository][].
+ExoPlayer modules can be obtained from [the jitpack Maven repository][].
 It's also possible to clone the repository and depend on the modules locally.

-[the Google Maven repository]: https://developer.android.com/studio/build/dependencies#google-maven
+[the jitpack Maven repository]: https://jitpack.io/

-### From the Google Maven repository
+### From the jitpack Maven repository

 #### 1. Add ExoPlayer module dependencies